 Lynne Waymon, who had not been an environmental activist before retirement, says she views Pennswood as a microcosm and says she hopes to put the experience she gains there to use at the town or state level.
 “People get to a certain age and they think, ‘I’m done, I don’t have any influence or say,’ and that’s sad,” she says.
 “I want people to band together and feel powerful — and know that we can make a difference.”

 Pennswood residences range from studio apartments to two-bedroom homes.
 Two possible contracts are available: fee-for-service, in which long-term-care costs are paid later as needed, either at Pennswood or elsewhere or a lifecare contract which includes long-term care, including a nursing home, at Pennswood.
 There is a one-time entrance fee and monthly service fees.
-The cost ranges from a $90,000 to $400,000 entrance fee, depending on the contract, and monthly fees of $2,500 to $8,000 for a couple.
+The cost ranges from a $91,000 to $460,000 entrance fee, depending on the contract, and monthly fees of $2,815 (for a studio) to $4,820 (for a one-bedroom).

 A Smaller Ecological Footprint